Last Modified: 11/16/2023

 What are the reject reason codes you may receive?

-Here are some codes you may receive if the beneficiary was/is enrolled in a hospice election period for the date of service(s).
+Here are some codes you may receive if the beneficiary was or is enrolled in a hospice election period for the date of service(s).

 • U5235 -- Definition: For PPS claims, the admission date falls within a risk GHO period, the dates of service fall within a hospice election period; and condition code '07' is not present on the claim.